typescript-sample/react-admin/README.md

+# react-admin
-This is a react typescript project.
+This is a react typescript project